sundsvallai/intric/docs/contributing.md

 - Document all public APIs using appropriate docstrings.
 - Follow the existing documentation style.
 - Ensure README and relevant guides are updated if applicable.
+- Use clear, concise language and include examples where helpful.

 ## Community